waldiez/waldiez/README.npm.md

 #### Monaco Editor Configuration

-Monaco editor is used for code editing in several components(like in a waldiez skill).
+Monaco editor is used for code editing in several components(like in a waldiez tool).
 You can either host the required files locally or use a CDN.
 The `monacoVsPath` prop allows you to specify the path to the Monaco editor files.

 ```tsx
 // In development, use local 'vs' folder in public directory